antsankov/k8s-geth/README.md

 Docker run creates a new container for that task.
 Docker start launches a persistant container.

+* `docker login` to login to dockerhub and
+* `docker push antsankov/multi-geth:1.9.16` to actually push up the image.

 * `watch du -h ~/.ethereum` to monitor disk usage.

 ## K8S Notes